emt2dev/AuthReadyAPI/ReadMe.md

 ﻿# AuthReadyAPI
 ## Here is a ready-to-use out of the box ecommerce application.
+This was made by David Duron, aka emt2dev.
 # Under Maintenance
 1. Testing Controllers
 2. Testing Routes